schroeck-consulting/fastapi_oauth_client/README.md

 # how to start the project

-1. step:    python -m venv ./venv   ( maybe you need the current version like python3 -m venv ./venv )
+1. step:    python -m venv ./venv   ( you have to start a virtual machine, maybe you need the current version like python3 -m venv ./venv )
 2. step:    source venv/bin/activate
 3. step:    pip install -r requirements.txt  (you can ignore the pip version)
 4. step:    sh ./run.sh